-The Company's investment policy has been designed and updated to ensure continuing compliance with the VCT qualifying conditions.
-The Board intends that the long term disposition of the Company's assets will be not less than 85% in a portfolio of qualifying AIM, NEX Exchange traded or unquoted companies where the management views an initial public offering (IPO) on AIM or NEX Exchange is a short to medium-term objective.
-The non-qualifying balance (approximately 15% of its funds) will be invested in permitted investments held for short term liquidity, generally comprising short-term cash or money market deposits with a minimum Moody's long-term debt rating of 'A'.
-Moody is an independent rating agency and is not registered in the EU.
-A proportion of the balance could be invested in funds managed by Octopus or other direct equity investments.
+The Company's investment policy has been designed to enable it to comply with the VCT qualifying conditions.
+The Board intends that the long term disposition of the Company's assets will be not less than 85% in a portfolio of qualifying AIM, Aquis Stock Exchange traded or unquoted companies specifically where the management view an initial public offering (IPO) on AIM or the Aquis Stock Exchange as a short to medium-term objective.
+The non-qualifying balance will be invested in permitted investments held for short term liquidity, generally comprising short-term cash or money market deposits with a minimum Moody's long-term debt rating of 'A', authorised funds including those managed by Octopus or directly in equity investments and bonds.
 This provides a reserve of liquidity which should maximise the Company's flexibility as to the timing of investment acquisitions and disposals, dividend payments and share buybacks.

-Risk is spread by investing in a number of different businesses across a range of industry sectors.
-In order to qualify as an investment in a qualifying VCT holding, the Company's holding in any one company (other than another VCT) must not exceed 15% by value of its investments at the time of investment.
+Risk is spread by investing in a number of different businesses across a range of industry sectors using a mixture of securities.
+The maximum amount invested in any one company is limited to the amount permitted pursuant to VCT legislation in a fiscal year and no more than 15% of the Company's assets, at cost, will be invested in the same company.
 The value of an individual investment is expected to increase over time as a result of trading progress and a continuous assessment is made of its suitability for sale.
-However, Shareholders should be aware that the Company's qualifying investments are held with a view to long-term capital growth as well as income and will often have limited marketability; as a result, it is possible that individual holdings may grow in value to the point where they represent a significantly higher proportion of total assets prior to a realisation opportunity being available.
-Investments will normally be made using the Company's equity shareholders' funds and it is not intended that the Company will take on any long term borrowings.
+However, Shareholders should be aware that the Company's qualifying investments are held with a view to long-term capital growth as well as income and will often have limited marketability; as a result it is possible that individual holdings may grow in value to the point where they represent a significantly higher proportion of total assets prior to a realisation opportunity being available.

+The Company's Articles permit borrowings of amounts up to 10% of the adjusted share capital and reserves (as defined in the Company's Articles).
+However, investments will normally be made using the Company's equity shareholders' funds and it is not intended that the Company will take on any borrowings.